gregnordin/python_setup_macbook/README.md

 # Purpose

 Document how I set up python on my MacBook Pro.

 # Motivation

 Several years ago I created a base Anaconda installation with the current python version, Python 3.6.
 For a time I added packages as needed to this environment as I did various projects.
 I also created conda environments to get more recent python versions.

-For the last year I have begun to follow the standard python best practice (see, for example, [A quick-and-dirty guide on how to install packages for Python](https://snarky.ca/a-quick-and-dirty-guide-on-how-to-install-packages-for-python/) by Brett Cannon, or the [Creating Virtual Environments](https://packaging.python.org/tutorials/installing-packages/#creating-virtual-environments) at python.org) of creating specific non-conda environments for each of my projects using `python -m venv .venv --prompt="<project name>"`.
+For the last year I have begun to follow the standard python best practice (see, for example, [A quick-and-dirty guide on how to install packages for Python](https://snarky.ca/a-quick-and-dirty-guide-on-how-to-install-packages-for-python/) by Brett Cannon, or [Creating Virtual Environments](https://packaging.python.org/tutorials/installing-packages/#creating-virtual-environments) at python.org) of creating specific non-conda environments for each of my projects using `python -m venv .venv --prompt="<project name>"`.
 In the meantime, my base anaconda installation has become so old and crusty that I can't update it to a more recent python version--the update always fails.
 Rather than just add more conda environments with later python versions to my old Anaconda base installation, I want to have a setup that allows me to easily update and change any part of it as my needs change and as new python versions become available.
 I also want to set up JupyterLab so that I don't have a bunch of extraneous kernels floating around cluttering things up, while still having some virtual environments available as specific kernels.

 # Approach